rob-nickel/FunScripts/README.md

 The first line of each file should indicate how to run it from the command line.

 ### Chess in Python
-A functional 2 player point-and-click chess game using pygame
+A functional 2-player point-and-click chess game using pygame

 ### Life Simulation in Ruby
 A randomized simulation of life and death for a population, where the strong prosper and disasters devastate.
 Here are a few sample output rounds: